rrharvey/grunt-file-blocks/README.md

-# grunt-html-prep
+# grunt-file-blocks

 Prepares HTML files by inserting or removing content.
-Replacement blocks are identified by placing HTML comment elements that identify the beginning and end of the block.
+Replacement blocks are identified by placing comments that identify the beginning and end of the block.

 > This plugin is designed for Grunt 0.4 and newer.